AJGrey/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to create directories
+A script to list all the files, directories separated by commas etc